 Dana has received the City Pages’ Best Female Vocalist award, and is a founding member of The Strawdogs, Hot Head Fiasco, Marina Glass, The Minor Planets, as well as fronting her own band, Dana Thompson and the North Coast.
 She has enjoyed touring the US and Europe in support of her critically-acclaimed first solo record, Ox.

-Currently, Dana is performing with The Minor Planets in support of their new record, Shadow in the Water, and is in pre-production for her second solo record.
+Currently, Dana is in pre-production for her second solo record.

 After some impressive turns on recent House of Mercy and “Iron Country” compilation CDs, hip country crooner Dana Thompson finally has polished off her first solo CD, Ox . . .